jdjakub/BootstrapLab/README.md

 send(e, 'hello-world', 'Object McObjFace');
 ```

 If you want to keep the changes you've made to the system, I'm afraid you'll have to add the steps so far to `orom.js`.
 Also, resize everything as you like, and then call `saveDims()`.
-Copy the resulting code into the body of `En-tity.prototype.restoreDims()` in said source file, and the Entity divs will be correctly sized next time it's loaded.
+Copy the resulting code into the body of `Entity.prototype.restoreDims()` in said source file, and the Entity divs will be correctly sized next time it's loaded.

 (erk -- don't call one of your objects `'; delete_system32(); /*` or `saveDims()` might not be the only thing that breaks.